jpegleg/nephronix/README.md

 The output of the instrumentation is stored in .dat files in /opt/nephronix/workspace/.
 These files are used by nephronix for comparing current to previous states and can also be read by other programs or people etc.

 <b>WARNING: Nephronix can generate large amounts of data in /opt/nephronix/archive/ and could fill up a disk slice!
-Adjust data retention and/or polling interval (sleep) appropriately for the use case.</b>
+Adjust data retention and/or polling interval (sleep) appropriately for the use case.
+See the nephronix_light example which cuts the two noiseist checks to prioritize more significant events and use less resources.</b>

 Example checking on previous events in the archive: